kesarion/simple-deploy/README.md

 # simple-deploy
 Deploy a node app using nginx and systemd (i.e. connect a node app running on a local port to a domain and handle app relaunch on system restart or app crash)

-Plus some extra scripts to undeploy and install/uninstall a service (if that's all you need).
+Plus some extra scripts to undeploy and install/uninstall a service - if app relaunch is all you need.

 # Usage